You are here:

 - Learning walks are where you'll go around the school with the relevant staff member to get a feel for a particular area.
 You're likely to talk to a range of staff members and pupils

 Use these to structure your visits, and as reminders of what to look for and what to ask.
 They'll also help you write up your findings to share with your board.
-We'll explain more about writing a visit report later.
+Find out more about writing a visit report later in this article.

 Questions to ask